StephenIgboka/Stephen-s-Projects/README.md

 # Stephen-s-Projects
-This repository contains all prominent projects created by me in college.
+This repository contains some projects created while in college.